CloudEngineHub/Human2LocoMan/README.md

     --wandb_name name_for_wandb_experiment
 ```

-Then finetune on teleoperation data: refer to `algos/training_scripts/mxt_finetune_script_template.sh` for an example script.
+Then finetune on the robot data: refer to `algos/training_scripts/mxt_finetune_script_template.sh` for an example script.
 The main difference is that you need to specify the `--load_pretrain` flag and provide a path to the pretrained checkpoint.
 You may use a smaller learning rate like 5e-5 for this stage.

 ```bash
 python -u algos/train_mxt.py \